Secret Service faces serious questions about security footprint and rooftop access at Trump event - KESQ

 Witnesses have also told reporters that they saw a person fitting the description of the alleged shooter carrying a rifle outside the security cordon of the rally before the shooting.

+Multiple law enforcement sources told CNN that the shooter had explosive material in his car and residence.
 The Secret Service does not allow any weapons inside the cordoned off areas of any event.
-AGR has not responded to question from CNN about the incident or security.
+AGR has not responded to questions from CNN about the incident or security.

 Authorities have identified the gunman involved in the attack as 20-year-old Thomas Matthew Crooks, who was killed by Secret Service agents at the scene after the shooting.